-Music by Johnny Keck

-Public Invited

-This ad authorized and paid for by Clarke for Congress Committee

-By Bev Barshes and Charles Snyder

-All too often people in this rushed world of mental toil and tension tend to forget what the real meaning of security is. his reason we have decided to give our views on the subject,

-Security is having another's class ring on your left hand.

-knowing you won't be called on for an answer.
+By Bev Barshes and Charles Snyder All too often people in this rushed world of mental toil and tension tend to forget what the real meaning of security is.
+For his reason we have decided to give our views on the subject, Security is having another's class ring on your left hand. knowing you won't be called on for an answer.

-having your socks match. knowing you still have quite few years to go yet.

-having naturally curly hair. being a ble to touch bottom while swimming.

-having no one know where you park on dates.

-knowing you won't run out of

-knowing we only have six more weeks of school left.

-having a big brother to get money off of.

-knowing all your lines for the

-Junior or Senior play.
+being a ble to touch bottom while swimming. having no one know where you park on dates. knowing you won't run out of gas knowing we only have six more weeks of school left. having a big brother to get money off of. knowing all your lines for the Junior or Sentor play.

-knowing you're not alone in this big lonely world. not being the only stupid person in the class. not getting caught passing notes during class. knowing your parents are asleep when you get in late. knowing you won't have to sit in the front seat in Mr. Lawson's economics class. not falling down on the dance knowing you can wear your sister's clothes, having schoolbell asyour signment done. knowing you have someone to sit with in study hall at noon being a girl and having your date pay for your way to the show. having your alarm clock accidently (?) forget to go off in the morning. not having any homework - very unlikely!! when a half dozen boys have your telephone number. when you have more muscles than your boyfriend. when you have a duplicate set of keys to your father's car. getting rid of the seniors at knowing Mr. Cole has lost his paddle.
+knowing you're not alone in this big lonely world. not being the only stupid person in the class. not getting caught passing notes during class. knowing your parents are asleep when you get in late. knowing you won't have to sit in the front seat in Mr. Lawson's economics class. not falling down on the dance floor. knowing you can wear your sister's clothes. having schoolbell asyour signment done. knowing you have someone to sit with in study hall at noon hour. being a girl and having your date pay for your way to the show. having your alarm clock accidently (?) forget to go off in the morning.

+when a half dozen boys have your telephone number.

+when you have more muscles than your boyfriend. when you have a duplicate set

+of keys to your father's car. getting rid of the seniors at

+graduation. knowing Mr. Cole has lost his

-having Bob Albert's car off knowing you have a date for the prom.
+paddle. having Bob Albert's car off

+the street. knowing you have a date for
-knowing you'll graduate. having a dozen girls to ffirt with. being on the good side of the teacher. liking T. S. Elliot. being sick on the day of a fest. falling asleep in study hall. climbing trees in the summer, having your friends sign the cast on your broken leg.

-day dreaming while the teacher lectures.
+the prom. knowing you'll graduate.

+having a dozen gurls to flirt. with.

+being on the good side of the teacher.

+liking T. S. Elliot. being sick on the day of a test. falling asleep in study halt. climbing trees in the summer, having your friends sign the cast on your broken leg. day dreaming while the teacher lectures.
-having the convertible top up

-during the rain.
+having the convertible top up during the rain.